Heparin Anti-Xa

 Because of differences in the methods used for measuring anti-Xa and in the test results generated by various laboratories, samples for repeat anti-Xa testing should ideally be sent to the same laboratory.

 UFH therapy is usually used for short periods of time to help treat and prevent inappropriate clotting.
 LMWH can be used for short or long periods.
-When long-term anticoagulation is required, other oral anticoagulants are commonly used unless LMWH is considered the best option (eg. in pregnancy or if there is a diagnosis of cancer).
+When long-term anticoagulation is required, other oral anticoagulants are commonly used unless LMWH is considered the best option (eg. in pregnancy or sometimes if there is a diagnosis of cancer).

 Yes, this is information that will be important for doctors and other medical professionals to know when evaluating you for or determining treatment options for other conditions.